Isaacprogi/fetch-contextualize/README.md

   );
 }
 ```
-If onmount is set to true,the api is called when component mounts and vise versa if onMount is false.By default onMount is false;
+If onmount is set to true,the api is called when component mounts and vice versa if onMount is false.
+By default onMount is false;
 The following will not be called when component mounts.

 ```jsx